Bear Glacier Lagoon

 Currently, there are no bear boxes at Bear Glacier, and there are very few places to suspend food.
 Please ensure your food and beverages are stored in a bear resistant container, (coolers and ice chests do not provide proper storage).

-Proper food storage is mandatory throughout Kenai Fjords National Park.
+Proper food storage is mandatory is mandatory throughout Kenai Fjords National Park.
 It is illegal to feed bears, either on purpose or by leaving food or garbage that attracts them.
 All food (including your fishing catch, garbage, and any food containers, cooking equipment, etc., that contains food odors) must be properly stored.

 Keep Bear Glacier Beautiful